-We conducted a series of experiments under tightly controlled airflow conditions to improve the applicability of AHFO in experimental (field) research and to study the directional sensitivity and influence of the signal-to-noise ratio.
+- 5 We conducted a series of experiments under tightly controlled airflow conditions to improve the applicability of AHFO in experimental (field) research and to study the directional sensitivity and influence of the signal-to-noise ratio.
 The experiments presented were performed in a wind tunnel at Oregon State University.
 This wind tunnel has a closed circuit, which means the air inside is recycled.
 The test section of the wind tunnel has a cross-section (height by width) of 1.23 by 1.52 m, and an undisturbed horizontal section of roughly 5 to 6 m which may be used for probing.
-During the experiment two segments of one cable (which encloses the FOs) were placed 8 cm apart: one heated and one reference segment.
-For validation, an independent sonic anemometer was placed approximately 0.2 m downwind of the fibers, which measures the wind speed in 3 directions.
+During the experiment two segments of one cable (which encloses the FO cores) were placed 8 cm apart: one heated and one reference segment.
+For validation, an - independent sonic anemometer (IRGASON+EC100 and CR3000, Campbell Scientific, Logan, UT,USA) was placed approximately 0.2 m downwind of the fibers, which measures the wind speed in 3 directions at 10 Hz.
+As the FO cables are very thin, it is assumed that these do not significantly disturb the measurement of the sonic volume (particularly at larger averaging times).
 All equipment was mounted using custom-designed support material.